 How are wireless calls located when calling 9-1-1?

-For the time being, the location service available to people using wireless telephony is often much less accurate than for those using conventional wireline service.
-The operator has to ask the caller exactly where the call is coming from.
-Contrary to what is portrayed on TV or in the movies, the location of a cellular… Read more »
+The location service available to people using a cell phone is, for the moment, often much less accurate than for those using the classic wireline service.
+The operator will prefer to question the caller to find out exactly where the call is coming from, failing which he or she may resort to hybrid technology.
+Hybrid… Read more »